gferhpc/supercomputing.tue.nl/pages/documentation/filesystems.md

 Every user has their own home directory, which is accessible at <code>/home/&lt;login_name&gt;</code>.

 **Your home directory has default capacity quota of 200 GiB.
-The default inode quota is 1,000,000.**
+The default inode quota is 1,000,000.**  To see your current quota usage, run the `myquota` command.

 Most home directories reside on fast (NVMe) storage.
 Some, however, may reside on slower (spinning disk) storage.